 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

 Other versions: This Télé Ambiance table lamp was also made with two white discs and a grey painted base.
 The ornamental screws are chromed.
+Also a gilded version exists.
 Made in several colours (orange, red, pink, and also with a different gaze in between the two discs.
 A triangle and a square version were also produced.
 Made with a round base.
 Also wall lamps were made.

-In Germany the long gone company Sonnenkind also sold these lamps.
+In Germany the long gone companies Sonnenkind and Carra Leuchten also sold these lamps.
 Sometimes you find them with a label.

 Many lamps were made with the text “Télé-Ambiance” engraved in the bottom.
 Lamps with a different base were also produced.
 In all probability Télé-Ambiance was the brands name.
+The company was located in Paris.
 Below you find a different lamp with the same text engraved.

 This lamp is typical for the late 1950s, early 1960s.
-There is no label present.
 The plug was made by VLM Components in the 1960s but it is in all probability not original.
 You find this lamp with several different plugs.